adhirajghosh/ViPE/README.md

 1. Correct all the links.
 2. Add Video generation website
 3. Add HuggingFace page if available
+4. Refactor chatgpt, chatgpt_run and genius to one folder called lyric_canvas?

  -----------------
 ## 🦾 Updates